open-guides/og-aws/README.md

 -	🔸Lambda is a new technology.
 As of mid 2016, only a few companies are using it for large-scale production applications.
 -	🔸Managing lots of Lambda functions is a workflow challenge, and tooling to manage Lambda deployments is still immature.
 -	🔸AWS’ official workflow around managing function [versioning and aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html) is painful.
--	🔸Currently, Lambda does not natively provide for environment variables, which are a common way of storing configuration (see [factor 3 - Config, in the 12-factor app](https://12factor.net/config)).
-This is currently provided as part of the [Serverless Framework](https://github.com/serverless/serverless)
+-	🔸Currently, [Lambda does not natively provide for environment variables](https://forums.aws.amazon.com/thread.jspa?messageID=686261), which are a [common way](https://12factor.net/config) of storing configuration, so your must rely on additional mechanisms to achieve this (such as the [Serverless framework](https://serverless.com/framework/docs/guide/environment-variable-handling/#environment-variables-in-serverless) or [apex](http://apex.run/#environment-variables))

 🚧 [*Please help expand this incomplete section.*](CONTRIBUTING.md)